Cleveland Clinic logo

 Diagnosis and Tests

-• Arterial blood gas test to measure oxygen and carbon dioxide in your blood.
+• Arterial blood gas: This test measures oxygen and carbon dioxide levels in your blood.

-• Bilirubin test to check bilirubin levels, the yellowish substance that your body develops when red blood cells break down.
+• Bilirubin test: This checks bilirubin, the yellowish substance that your body makes when your red blood cells break down.

 Management and Treatment